farabi1038/Online_certification_Projects/Deep Reinforcement Learning Nano Degree/navigation/readme.md

     (_For Windows users_) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

+#### Step 3: Explore the Environment
-To train the agent, start jupyter notebook, open navigation.ipynb and execute!
+After you have followed the instructions above,to train the agent, start jupyter notebook, open navigation.ipynb and execute!
 For more information, please check instructions inside the notebook.

+### Train a agent
+There are 2 options for training the Agent:
+1. Execute the provided notebook within this Nanodegree Udacity Online Workspace for "project #1  Navigation".
+1. Or build your own local environment and make necessary adjustements for the path to the UnityEnvironment in the code.

+Note: that the Workspace does not allow you to see the simulator of the environment; so, if you want to watch the agent while it is training, you should train locally.